EarlGlynn/MIMIC-III-Getting-Started/README.md

 * MIMIC-III-First-Look using several database packages

-At present *RPostgreSQL* or *odbc* are the preferred ways to access the MIMIC-III Postgres database using RStudio notebooks.
+Several database drivers can be used in RStudio to access a Postgres database, including *RPostgres*, *RPostgreSQL* and *odbc*.

+I did not use *odbc* much, but both *RPostgres* and *RPostgreSQL* have problems manipulating datetime fields.

+For now, I switch between *RPostgres* and *RPostgreSQL* when one fails to solve a problem.
+You'll see this in the next section.

-A bug in the package *RPostgres* should be fixed in Feb.
-2019, and it may be the package of choice to use at that time.
+(A bug in the package *RPostgres* should be fixed in Feb.
+2019, and it may be the package of choice at that time.)

 ### 050-Querying-MIMIC-III